mauroservienti/milestone.github.io/_posts/timeouts-power.md

 We can look at it from the perspective of what's _not_ happening.
 The Payments service wants to retract the cart authorization if _it doesn't receive any signal from the Orders checkout within a particular time from the approval_.

-For example, if on average (and be aware of the [risk of using averages](https://towardsdatascience.com/why-averages-are-often-wrong-1ff08e409a5b)) the Order checkout process publishes an even to signal its completion in 10 minutes, we could say that if within a day we heard nothing it's fair to assume that something went so wrong that it's better to cancel the card authorization rather than insiting on holding the money.
+For example, if on average (and be aware of the [risk of using averages](https://towardsdatascience.com/why-averages-are-often-wrong-1ff08e409a5b)) the Order checkout process publishes an event to signal its completion in 10 minutes, we could say that if within a day we heard nothing it's fair to assume that something went wrong and it's better to cancel the card authorization rather than holding the money.

 In [Welcome to the (State) Machine](https://youtu.be/26xrX113KZc), I present a ticket-ordering scenario highlighting the issues discussed so far and how to address them using timeouts.
 I also crafted a [demo](https://github.com/mauroservienti/welcome-to-the-state-machine-demos) showing how to implement it using [NServiceBus](https://docs.particular.net/nservicebus/) (spoiler: I work for [Particular Software](https://www.particular.net/), the makers of NServiceBus).